jojozhuang/jojozhuang.github.io/_posts/2016-04-12-data-structure-graph.md

 Adjacency Matrices

 ## 3. Graph Search.
-depth-first search (DFS)
+### 3.1 Depth-First Search (DFS)
 DFS is often preferred if we want to visit every node in the graph.
 ```java
 void searchDFS(Node root) {
     if (root == null) {